Bolivarianism: Spread

-Bolivarianism has been adopted in Bolivia and Ecuador.
-Opposition to the spread of Bolivarian ideal resulted in coups in both Bolivia and Honduras.
-Afterwards bolivarian aligned governments were democratically elected in Bolivia and Honduras, while defeated in Ecuador.
-Bolivian MAS suffered a massive defeat in 2025, after the party fractured into different factions ending their two decade long rule.
+Bolivarianism was adopted by the MAS government in Bolivia and in Ecuador during The Citizens' Revolution.
+Opposition to the spread of Bolivarian ideals resulted in coups in both Honduras and Bolivia.
+Bolivarian-aligned governments were subsequently reelected in Bolivia and Honduras, while defeated in Ecuador.
+In the 2025 general elections, the Bolivian MAS suffered a landslide defeat after the party fractured into different factions, ending their two decade long rule.

-In 2022, Gustavo Petro won the presidential elections in Colombia, and is considered to be one of the proponents of bolivarianism in South America, as this was the political ideology of the M-19 movement of which he formed part during the 80s, and which became notable for stealing and later returning Bolivar's alleged sword.
+In 2022, Gustavo Petro won the presidential elections in Colombia, and is considered to be one of the proponents of Bolivarianism in South America.
+Bolivarianism was a component of the M-19 movement of which he formed part during the 1980s, and which became notable for stealing, and later returning, Bolivar's alleged sword.

-Aspects of Bolivarianism were adapted by the Spanish political party Podemos.
+Aspects of Bolivarianism were adapted by the Spanish political party Podemos in the 2010s.